 - 2nd Opinions

-If you have suffered an ACL tear, PCL tear, MCL tear, torn meniscus or several other knee injuries, your doctor may recommend that you see a specialist arthroscopic knee surgeon.
-Knee arthroscopy is surgery that performed by making small cuts on your knee and looking inside using a tiny camera.
+If you have suffered an ACL tear, PCL tear, MCL tear, torn meniscus, or several other knee injuries, your doctor may recommend that you see a specialist arthroscopic knee surgeon.
+Knee arthroscopy is a surgery that performed by making small cuts on your knee and looking inside using a tiny camera.
 The knee arthroscopic specialist, Dr. Jonathon Glashhow, has extensive experience performing knee arthroscopy and often recommends it as a less-invasive alternative to traditional open knee surgery.
 Trauma to the surgical area is greatly lessened and recovery time can be substantially diminished with arthroscopic knee surgery.

 Dr. Glashow is recognized among national leaders in orthopedic surgery with a sub-specialist and experience in ACL reconstruction, revision, and repair surgery.
 His leadership is demonstrated by participation as instructors at local NYC meetings, national meetings, publication in peer-reviewed literature, and his continued participation in research to advance orthopedic services.
-His dedication to the advancement of orthopedics is centered on one goal: to directly optimize every patient’s quality of life that he ahs the opportunity to care for.
-Since opening his orthopedic surgery doors in NYC over twenty-five years, his patient satisfaction scores have been in the top 5% of the nation.
+His dedication to the advancement of orthopedics is centered on one goal: to directly optimize every patient’s quality of life that he has the opportunity to care for.
+Since opening his orthopedic surgery doors in NYC for over twenty-five years, his patient satisfaction scores have been in the top 5% of the nation.

 Please note: A doctor’s referral is NOT necessary from a General Practitioner to see our sports medicine or orthopedic surgery specialists for a consultation, 2nd opinion, or for treatment at our orthopedic practice – including ACL repair surgery.

 Glashow Orthopedics offers full out of network insurance benefits for ACL Repair diagnosis and treatments (we will contact your insurance company and submit for you).
-You will enjoy the luxury and benefit of academic medicine in a top rated concierge environment without the hassle of long hospital waiting room times and paperwork.
+You will enjoy the luxury and benefit of academic medicine in a top-rated concierge environment without the hassle of long hospital waiting room times and paperwork.